the worst of us.

 woven from anonymous confessions of the worst things people have ever done, ‘the worst of us.’ explores the messiness of being human, the ways we fail one another, and how we can begin to forgive ourselves.

-an eruption of music, spoken word, and hope.
+one storyteller. three stories. an eruption of music, spoken word, and hope.

 cast & crew